Hands On & EDUCATIONAL Activities

 Explore what life was like 100 years ago by doing some of the same activities.
 Activities for all ages - children and adults.
 Make history with us!

-A Visit to the General Store*- The General Store served as the Post Office, food store, hardware store, and meeting place for friends & neighbors.
+A Visit to the General Store* - The General Store served as the Post Office, food store, hardware store, and meeting place for friends & neighbors.
 Through the eyes of its customers learn about what foods & products were available, make purchases, weigh and grind grain.
+Grades 3-7; a younger version of this lesson is available for non-readers

 This is the Way We Wash the Clothes*#